 If you seek self-development with an eye not just on yourself, but on the relationship, that self-development is also the best thing you can do for the team.

 Exceptions: Jealous & Fearful Partners

-These types of partners will perceive your self-development either as emotional disconnect, or as a threat:
+These types of partners will perceive your self-development either as an emotional disconnect, or as a threat:

 - Partners who do not ever work on improving themselves or their lives’ condition